Lake Titicaca: Amantani

-Amantani is another small island on Lake Titicaca populated by Quechua speakers.
+Amantani is another island on the Peruvian side of Lake Titicaca and is populated by Quechua speakers.
 About 4,000 people live in 10 communities on the roughly circular 15 km2 island.
 Two mountain peaks, called Pachatata (Father Earth) and Pachamama (Mother Earth) and ancient ruins are on the top of both peaks.
 The hillsides that rise up from the lake are terraced and planted with wheat, potatoes, and vegetables.
 Most of the small fields are worked by hand.
 Long stone fences divide the fields, and cattle and sheep graze on the hillsides.

 No cars and no hotels are on the island.
 Since machines are not allowed on the island, all agriculture is done by hand.
 A few small stores sell basic goods, and a health clinic and six schools are found.
 Electricity was produced by a generator and provided limited power a few hours each day, but with the rising price of petroleum, they no longer use the generator.
 Most families use candles or flashlights powered by batteries or hand cranks.
 Small solar panels have recently been installed on some homes.

 Some of the families on Amantani open their homes to tourists for overnight stays and provide cooked meals, arranged through tour guides.
 The families who do so are required to have a special room set aside for the tourists and must conform to a code specified by the tourist companies that help them.
 Guests typically take food staples (cooking oil, rice, etc., but no sugar products, as they have no dental facilities) as a gift, or school supplies for the children on the island.
 The islanders hold nightly traditional dance shows for the tourists, where they offer to dress them up in their traditional clothes and allow them to participate.